Novell: Server OS: UnixWare and SuperNOS

-The acquisition of USL never really worked out for Novell.
+Novell's acquisition as USL was not productive as hoped.
 During the company's fiscal years of 1993, 1994, and 1995, Novell's Unix Systems Group represented only about 5 percent of the company's revenue on an ongoing basis.
 Very few Certified NetWare Engineers ever reached a similar level of involvement with UnixWare.
 Another aim, that Novell might be able to coalesce Unix vendor versions and thus resolve the Unix wars, was not achieved either.
 By late summer 1995 the company was looking for a way out of the Unix business.

 In September 1995, Novell announced the sale of UnixWare to the Santa Cruz Operation (SCO), coincident with a licensing arrangement with Hewlett-Packard.
 As part of the deal, SCO said that it would merge the SVR4.2-based UnixWare with its existing SVR3.2-based OpenServer operating system and add NetWare services to the new merged product, code-named "Gemini".
 Gemini would then be sold through SCO's well-known channel and reseller operation.
 As for HP, they said they would add NetWare code and NetWare Directory Services to their own version of Unix, HP-UX, in combination with Distributed Computing Environment elements, which would then be sold by HP's strong direct-sales force.
 Finally, SCO and HP said that they would co-develop a next-generation, 64-bit version of Unix.
 Some 400 Novell software engineers had been working on UnixWare; most of them were offered jobs with either SCO or HP, while a few remained with Novell.

 While some lip service was paid to the notion that SuperNOS would go on after the three-way deal, in fact, it was abandoned and never achieved fruition in that form.
 (A decade later, Novell's Open Enterprise Server product would realize some aspects of a hybrid NetWare/Unix-like system, this time based around SUSE Linux Enterprise Server rather than UnixWare.)

 By December, there were already some indications that the three-way arrangement was not working out as had been initially advertised.
 The computer industry was not sure that SCO could handle being the primary Unix shepherd.
 The HP project, code-named "White Box", focused on making a hybrid environment out of the SVR4.2-based Gemini and the SVR3.2-based HP-UX, but that effort faced major technical hurdles.
 The terms of the deal between Novell and SCO, which closed in December 1995, were uncertain enough that an amendment had to be signed in October 1996, and even that was not clear enough to preclude an extended battle between the two companies during the SCO-Linux disputes of the 2000s.